aniyahb/AniyahBunn_Capstone/README.md

 Story: Many People struggle with planning meals, finding new recipes, and organizing shopping lists effectively.
 This often leads to repetitive meals, wasted food, and unnecessary stress in the kitchen.

-Market: Home Cooks, Busy people and families, Health -Conscious Customers, Food Enthusiasts
+Market: Home Cooks, Busy people and families, Health-Conscious Customers, Food Enthusiasts

 Habit: Daily or Weekly, Season Variations